-Pregnancy riskline warns about Internet inaccuraciesFebruary 19th, 2013 in Obstetrics & gynaecology
+Pregnancy riskline warns about Internet inaccuraciesFebruary 19, 2013 in Medicine & Health / Obstetrics & gynaecology

 The Arizona Pregnancy Riskline, a service at the UA College of Pharmacy, warns about inaccurate information on the Internet in light of a recent study on the subject.